How should we proxy for race/ethnicity? Comparing Bayesian improved surname geocoding to machine learning methods: Methods for imputing race/ethnicity

 \subsection{BISG and extensions}

-BISG computes the probability of race given a voter's surname and geographic location through an application of Bayes theorem.
+BISG computes the probability of race given a voter's surname and geographic location, $P(R=r|S=s,G=g)$, using Bayes theorem.
 Assuming $P(G|R) \indep P(S|R)$,

-The probability $P(G=g|R=r)$ can be obtained from Census summary tables by taking the number of people of race $R = r$ in neighborhood $G = g$ divided by the total number of people of race $r$.
+The probability $P(G=g|R=r)$ can be obtained from Census summary tables by taking the number of people of race/ethnicity $R = r$ in neighborhood $G = g$ divided by the total number of people of race/ethnicity $r$.
 Recent research has shown that the imputations become more accurate as the geographic areas used to define $G$ becomes smaller.
 Most performance gains are achieved by matching people to geographic areas by zip code, although the best results are still obtained by geocoding the data and matching voters to blocks (\cite{clark_minmaxing_2021}).
 In this paper I use block-level geographic information from 2020 Decennial Census throughout.

 The probability of race given surname, $P(R=r|S=s)$, comes directly from the Census Bureau's surname lists which contain the proportion of all Decennial Census respondents with each surname in each racial-ethnic category.
 I use the \texttt{merge\_surnames} function from the \textit{wru} package to match voters with the correct $P(R|S)$ (\cite{wru}).
 I then compute posterior probability $P(R|G,S)$ by multiplying the two quantities together for each race category and dividing by the sum across all race categories to normalize.
 For comparison, I also use the \textit{wru} package to perform BISG, and find that the results of my calculations match closely to the package (see appendices A and B).

 Previous work to extend BISG has involved layering on additional assumptions that enable the inclusion of more information within the framework of the Bayes' rule formula.
 Given a series of conditional independence assumptions, various extensions can be made by altering equation 1,